mgoldbas/SevenPark/Readme.md

 * The 'use_cache' parameter in ChallengeTwo can be used for testing to hold the API data locally as a csv file, and be reloaded as required

+* Due to unicode errors, code must run in Python 3